jaerisman/phase-1-project/README.md

 ## Data Source

 The application fetches data from its db.json file.
-With `json-server` installed globally, users can run the following command to run the pseudoserver:
+With `json-server` installed globally, users can run the following command to run the server:

 ```console
 $ json-server --watch db.json